Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

 #### Implementation Notes

-In general, the Proposition, Proof and Value will be obtainable in the local wallet via the supplied `boxId`
+In general, the Proposition and Value will be obtainable in the local wallet via the supplied `boxId`

 ---